hubertwesolowski13/10xdevs/.junie/guidelines.md

 - Implement code coverage reporting with meaningful targets
 - Use mockResolvedValue and mockRejectedValue for async testing
 - Leverage fake timers for testing time-dependent functionality

+## CODING_PRACTICES

+### Guidelines for ARCHITECTURE

+#### MONOREPO

+- Configure workspace-aware tooling to optimize build and test processes
+- Implement clear package boundaries with explicit dependencies between packages
+- Use consistent versioning strategy across all packages (independent or lockstep)
+- Configure CI/CD to build and test only affected packages for efficiency
+- Implement shared configurations for linting, testing, and {{development_tooling}}
+- Use code generators to maintain consistency across similar packages or modules
+- Use Husky for Git hooks to enforce code quality and prevent bad commits